jhurliman/node-echoprint-server/README.md

 containing a `success` boolean, `status` string, `match` object on successful match, or `error` string if something went wrong.

-Additionally, there is a /debug endpoint that can be visited in a browser and provides a human-friendly way of querying for a match and observing results.
+### GET /debug

+The /debug endpoint can be visited in a browser and provides a human-friendly way of querying for a match and observing results.
 Here is a screenshot of the debug interface in action:

 ![](http://github.com/jhurliman/node-echoprint-server/raw/master/docs/node-echoprint-debug01.png)